ology/techn.ology.net/blog/2021/03/14/releasing-perl-modules-to-cpan/index.markdown

   - software
 ---

-These steps assume that your module and tests are located in `~/sandbox/Your-Module-Name`.
+These steps assume that your module and tests are located in `~/sandbox/Your-Module-Name` and that you are friends with the command line.

 ---